1922 in baseball: Negro leagues final standings

-All Negro leagues standings below are per Seamheads.
+All Negro leagues standings below are per MLB and Seamheads.

 Negro National League final standings

 This was the third of twelve seasons of the first Negro National League.
 Generally, teams did not play a uniform number of games (since some teams barnstormed against other Negro baseball teams).
 This sometimes created a difference in who would generally be considered first place in certain years.
 Playoffs would not be held to determine a winner until 1925 (for which it would be used five times until 1930).
 For example, Indianapolis played the most games with 85, followed by Kansas City at 80, Detroit with 75, and Chicago with 62.
 The latter team with its superior winning percentage among the group is generally considered the pennant winner.